HMS Albion (L14): 2017–present

 Ship's staff moved back onboard Albion at the end of January 2017, formally taking responsibility for the ship from Babcock with the aim of taking Albion to sea for the first time in six years in summer 2017.

 On 6 February 2018, Albion deployed for the first time since her refit to relieve Duncan as flagship of Standing NATO Maritime Group 2.

 According to the Ministry of Defence, the planned out-of-service date for Bulwark is 2033.
 However, in October 2017, the BBC's Newsnight reported that the Ministry of Defence was considering decommissioning Albion and Bulwark, as part of a package of cost-cutting measures intended to mitigate the expense of the Royal Navy's two new aircraft carriers.
 This action was reversed by then Secretary of State for Defence Gavin Williamson in September 2018.

 In April 2018, Albion was dispatched to the Asia-Pacific to assist in enforcing sanctions against North Korea.

 On 4–6 February 2020, Albion hosted the crew of Uma, a 36-foot sailing yacht that is featured on the YouTube channel Sailing Uma.
 The Uma crew produced two episodes about their experiences on Albion.

 In September 2020, Albion embarked on a unique deployment named Littoral Response Group eXperimental (LRG(X)).
 This would see the ship enter the Mediterranean with embarked Royal Marine Commando forces and Royal Naval personnel testing and developing pilot projects such as experimental unmanned aerial drones and autonomous vehicles for logistical and intelligence gathering purposes, in the operational environment.
 The deployment was the first that Albion had carried out with the full ships company remaining on board without leave, due to the Covid-19 pandemic.

 On 27 January 2021, Albion transferred Fleet Flagship duty to HMS Queen Elizabeth (R08).

+In July 2023, Albion returned to Devonport from her final deployment prior to going into a state of "reduced readiness" (skeleton crew on board for ship maintenance).
+It had been anticipated that HMS Bulwark would assume Albion's former frontline role in 2024 after completing a prolonged refit, though it was then reported that she would also be retained in reserve.
+Albion herself had been expected to remain in "extended readiness" (uncrewed reserve) until at least 2029 with her return to active operations at that point dependent on her receiving a further refit to allow her to continue in service into the early 2030s.

+However, in November 2024 the government announced that Albion (along with her sister ship) would be taken out of service by March 2025.